Mr-Coxall/Microbit-Christmas-Decoration/lesson-03-extra.md

-# micro:bit - Make 2 micro:bits talk to each other!
+# micro:bit - Make 2 micro:bits talk to each other

 ## 01 @unplugged